mikepapadim/collage-non-tvm-fork/README.md

 System for automated integration of deep learning backends.
 Our implementation uses TVM as its code generator.

 # Installation
 1. Go to `tvm/` and install tvm.
-Make sure backend libaries of interest are built together.
 [TVM installation guide](https://tvm.apache.org/docs/install/index.html)

+   Make sure backend libaries of interest are built together.
 We provide cmake config that we used for our GPU/CPU experiments (`config.cmake.gpu`, `config.cmake.cpu`) in `tvm/cmake/`.
-   Users may copy it to their build directory and rename it to `config.cmake` before running `cmake` command.
+   Users may copy it to their build directory and rename it to `config.cmake` before running `cmake`.
 2. Declare following environment variables
 ```
 export COLLAGE_HOME=/path/to/collage/repo